freqtrade/freqtrade/docs/docker.md

 #### Move your config file and database

-The following will assume that you place your configuration / database files to `~/.freqtrade`, which is a hidden folder in your home directory.
-Feel free to use a different folder and replace the folder in the upcomming commands.
+The following will assume that you place your configuration / database files to `~/.freqtrade`, which is a hidden directory in your home directory.
+Feel free to use a different directory and replace the directory in the upcomming commands.

 ```bash
 mkdir ~/.freqtrade